The tropical non-properness set of a polynomial map: Preliminaries on tropical geometry

 \subsubsection{Subdivisions and their duals}

 Keeping with the same notation as above, the tropical hypersurface $\VT(f)$ is an $(n-1)$-dimensional piecewise-linear polyhedral complex which produces a \emph{polyhedral cell-decomposition} $\Xi$ of $\R^n$.
 This is a finite collection of the relative interiors of polyhedra in $\R^n$, whose closures satisfy Definition~\ref{def:polyh-subdiv}.
 An element of $\Xi$ is called \emph{cell}.
 The $n$-dimensional cells of $\Xi$, are the connected components of the complement of $\VT(f)$ in $\R^n$.
 All together, cells of dimension less than $n$ form the domains of linearity of $f^{\trop}$ at $\VT(f)$.
+For each such cell $\xi\in\Xi$, the corresponding domain in $\R^n$ is denoted by $|\xi|$; this is the set of points $x\in\R^n$ forming the relatively open polyhedron corresponding to $\xi$.
+In what follows, we omit the notation $|\cdot|$ whenever it is clear from the context.

-The cell-decomposition $\Xi$ induces a regular subdivision $\tau$ of the Newton polytope $\Delta$ of $f$ in the following way (see also~\cite[Section 3]{BB13}).
+The cell-decomposition $\Xi$ induces a regular subdivision $\tau$ of the Newton polytope $\Pi$ of $f$ in the following way (see also~\cite[Section 3]{BB13}).
 Given a cell $\xi$ of $\VT(f)$ and $x\in\xi$, the set does not depend on $x$.
-All together the polyhedra $\delta$, defined as the convex hull of $\mathcal{I}_{\xi}$ form a subdivision $\tau$ of $\Delta$ called the \emph{dual subdivision}, and the polyhedron $\delta$ is called the \emph{dual} of $\xi$.
-The subdivision $\tau$ is regular as the corresponding function $\varphi$ in Definition~\ref{def:Regular} is the same as $\nu_f$ in~\ref{eq:nuf} (c.f.
+All together the polyhedra $\delta$, defined as the convex hull of $\mathcal{I}_{\xi}$ form a subdivision $\tau$ of $\Pi$ called the \emph{dual subdivision}, and the polyhedron $\delta$ is called the \emph{dual} of $\xi$.
+The subdivision $\tau$ is regular as the corresponding function $\varphi$ in Definition~\ref{def:polyh-subdiv} is the same as $\nu_f$ in~\eqref{eq:nuf} (c.f.
 Example~\ref{ex:subdivision}).